 “That’s enough.
 Poppy, go to your quiet place.”

-Poppy plodded out. pull his mustache off.
+Poppy plodded out while thinking.
+I Pull his mustache off.

 “Honestly that cat…”

-“I’m really sorry about that.”
+“I’m really sorry about that,” said Frank.

 Frank fidgeted with his chair then looked up, “I was thinking of quitting.”